Neunerlei/event-bus-php/README.md

 $bus->dispatch(new DummyEventA());
 ```

-## Altering the concrete dispatcher and listener provider
+## Altering the concrete dispatcher, listener provider and container
 As stated above we use the [Tukio library](https://github.com/Crell/Tukio) internally to provide the main logic of the bus.
 However the event bus class is designed to be agnostic to the PSR-14 implementation you want to use.

-You may override the internal listener provider and the dispatcher object by using the API:
+You may override the internal container, the listener provider and the dispatcher object by using the API:
 ```php
 use Neunerlei\EventBus\EventBus;
 $bus = new EventBus();